128technology/docs/docs/intro_installation_azure_mist.md

 ## Session Smart Router

-Use the following guide to deploy a MIST managed Session Smart Router in Azure.
+Use the following process to deploy a Mist-managed Session Smart Router in Azure.

 ### Requirements